Intern Support and Supervision Program (ISSP)

 aligned with the Intern’s credential type.

-- Register and attend an NCSOE Orientation with your Intern.
-If your Intern has already attended an NCSOE Orientation through their Intern Program, they do not need to attend with you.
-(Visit the Program Calendar for available dates and times and to register.).
+- Register for and attend a ISSP Orientation with your Intern.
+Visit NCSOE’s Program Calendars to find a date/time that works for you and your Intern and to register.
+(Registration opens in early August.)
+If your Intern has already attended an Orientation through their Intern Program, they do not need to attend with you.

 - Intern Credentials are only valid if the Intern is continuously enrolled in an accredited Intern Credential Program and maintain employment status as a “teacher of record,”